kazeevn/llm_osint/README.md

 ### Design

-I initally tried to do this completely end-to-end as the default langchain zero shot agent.
+I initially tried to do this completely end-to-end as the default langchain zero shot agent.
 Essentially I asked GPT "Given these tools, find information about XYZ then answer these questions".
-However, in practice this agent ran very "greedy" in that it would webscrape the bare minimum amount of information and return early with an answser.
+However, in practice this agent ran very "greedy" in that it would webscrape the bare minimum amount of information and return early with an answer.
 No amount of prompt tweaking seems to fix this so I decided to split the OSINT task into small "web agents" for specific information gathering orchestrated by a "knowledge agent".

 The knowledge agent is given a "gather" prompt which guides it to simply accumulate as much information as possible.
 It first spawns an initial web agent which does a general search for the obvious information (e.g. googling a name) and reading first-degree webpages.
 The results of the initial web agent are then run through a prompt to find "deep dive" areas that it should look more into.
 For each of these deep dive areas, a new web agent is spawned to gather information.
 The results of these deep dive web agents are then concatenated and the process repeats for N deep dive rounds.
 The full knowledge base is then fed as context for a final question about the topic.